GoogleCloudPlatform/cloudml-dist-mnist-example/README.md

   ```

   Alternatively, you may attach a shared read-only persistent disk which
-  has the 'data-dir' directory containing the same training data.
+  has the `data-dir` directory containing the same training data.
 The
-  attached disk is mounted by the training script in the next step.
+  attached disk is mounted on `$HOME/data-pd` by the training script in
+  the next step.

 4. Start training